-Under 14 boys trial will take place on Sunday February 23rd.
+Under 14 boys trial is scheduled for Sunday February 23rd.
 There will be no trial for the Under 15 Boys – the squad will be selected following the NGA programs currently being run by Collingwood, Carlton and Hawthorn.

 In relation to any queries on squad selection, please do not have parents approach the league directly.
 They need to go through clubs.

 Players accepted into the YMA

 The final lists will be forthcoming following each trial for the Under 13 and Under 14 age groups.
 Each age group will have 60 players who make the list.
 Coaches will take inputs from performance rankings and observations on the field days along with other inputs surrounding talent such as representative football, league and club best and fairest.